wattdepot/wattdepot/docs/api/http.md

 them are variables.
 The actual value will be an ID for the type.
 For example {group-id} should be replaced with a valid UserGroup's id.
 The URIs below do not have the WattDepot server's address.

+WattDepot divides up the universe of instances by their owner.
+UserGroups can own their own objects.
+When an instance is added to WattDepot, its owner is determined by the {group-id} used in the PUT request.
+Notice that MeasurementTypes and SensorModels are 'public' and can be seen by all UserGroups.
+Only the admin group may create, update or delete MeaurementTypes or SensorModels.

+Each domain model class has three URLs

+  * **/wattdepot/{group-id}/{object-name}/** Used for storing new instances.
+Must use an HTTP PUT request.
+  * **/wattdepot/{group-id}/{object-name}/{object-id}** Used for manipulating defined instances.
+You can get the instance using an HTTP GET request.
+You can update the instance using an HTTP POST request and you can delete the instance using an HTTP DELETE request.
+  * **/wattdepot/{group-id}/{object-name-plural}/** Used for getting all the defined instances.

+Measurements are treated slightly differently.
+Clients can add new measurements using an HTTP PUT request, but there are different URLs for getting measurement information back out of WattDepot.
+Client can get a list of Measurements for a range of time or they can ask for a MeasuredValue for a give time or over a time period.
+They can also delete a Measurement, but not update it.

+WattDepot also support Google Visualization using two additional URLs.

 ## GET

 */wattdepot/{group-id}/* URI for the group administration. (e.g. **http://server.wattdepot.org/wattdepot/uh/**